Credence table: Roman Catholic

 In the Roman Rite Mass, the chalice and paten, covered with their cloths and veil (see chalice cloths for details) are to be placed on the credence table from the beginning of the service until the Offertory.
 At a Mass at which only one minister and no congregation assists, these vessels may instead be placed on the right (south) side of the altar.
 In the Low Mass form of Tridentine Mass, the priest placed them in the middle of the altar immediately before beginning Mass.

 During the Offertory, the acolyte, deacon or priest places the sacred vessels on the altar.
 The wine and water are taken in their cruets to the altar to be poured into the chalice.
 After the altar has been incensed (if incense is used), two servers wash the priest's hands.
 The priest holds his hands over the lavabo bowl and the first server (if there are two) will pour water over the priest's hands; the second server then hands the priest the lavabo towel for him to dry his fingers.
 During the washing, the priest says some words from Psalm 25.
 When a bishop is celebrating Mass, a larger and more ornate basin and ewer may be used to wash his hands.

 After Communion, when the priest or deacon consumes the remaining elements in the chalice(s), they are rinsed out and wiped, then replaced on the credence table and re-covered by the veil.

 In very old churches, a niche in the wall served the purposes of the credence table.

 Anglican

 In the Eucharist of the Anglican Communion the ritual regarding the use of the credence table varies from parish to parish and diocese to diocese.
 In some parishes, (typically those identifying as Anglo-Catholic) the ritual is quite elaborate, with an army of servers, a sub-deacon and deacon all taking part.
 In other parishes the chalice and paten may already be on the altar from the beginning of the service.
 Normally the server will bring the wine, water and wafers to the priest at the offertory, and then wash his or her hands.

+Lutheran

+In the Lutheran church, the use of a credence table varies.
+While many Lutheran churches simply set up the Eucharist on the altar for the entire service, some churches, in order to show the distinction between the Service of the Word and the Service of the Sacrament will keep the altar clear of the sacramental vessels with the exception of the Chalice setting and appropriate Chalice Veil.
+The remaining vessels are stored on the credence table until the Offertory or offering when the celebrant pastor prepares the altar for the Sacrament.